hbctraining/Pseudobulk-for-scRNAseq/lessons/01_setup_intro_dataset.md

 > If you haven't done this already, the project can be accessed using [this link](https://www.dropbox.com/scl/fi/c3ggrdttuk3cqovqocy1a/Pseudobulk_workshop.zip?rlkey=nehku3i8mrtkbibe4wvt04n40&st=t8noj7w8&dl=1).

-Once downloaded, you should see a file called `DGE_scRNA.zip` on your computer (likely, in your `Downloads` folder).
+Once downloaded, you should see a file called `Pseudobulk_workshop.zip` on your computer (likely, in your `Downloads` folder).

 1. Unzip this file.
 It will result in a folder of the same name.
 2. **Move the folder to the location on your computer where you would like to perform the analysis.**
 3. Open up the folder.
 The contents will look like the screenshot below.
-4. **Locate the `.Rproj file` and double-click on it.** This will open up RStudio with the "DGE_scRNA" project loaded.
+4. **Locate the `.Rproj file` and double-click on it.** This will open up RStudio with the "Pseudobulk_workshop" project loaded.

 <p align="center">
 <img src="../img/Directory_content_with_label.png" width="400">